 NCERT Solutions Class 9 Maths Chapter 6 - CBSE Term I Free PDF DownloadNCERT Solutions for Class 9 Maths Chapter 6 Lines And Angles deals with the questions and answers related to the chapter Lines and Angles.
-This topic introduces you to the basic Geometry primarily focusing on the properties of the angles formed i) when two lines intersect each other and ii) when a line intersects two or more parallel lines at distinct points.
+This topic introduces you to basic Geometry primarily focusing on the properties of the angles formed i) when two lines intersect each other and ii) when a line intersects two or more parallel lines at distinct points.
 This chapter falls under the Unit - Geometry and is included for the Term I CBSE Syllabus of Class 9 Maths.

 Access Answers of Maths NCERT Class 9 Maths Chapter 6 - Lines And Angles